nanomq/nanomq/README.md

 ## Community

+Some quotes from NNG's maintainer --- Garrett:
+I’m very excited about the synergy between the NanoMQ and NNG projects, and grateful for sponsorship that NNG has received from the NanoMQ team.
+The NanoMQ team has been able to push NNG's envelope, and the collaboration has already yielded substantial improvements for both projects.
+Further, the cooperation between these two project will make MQTT and SP (nanomsg) protocols easy to use within a single project as well as other capabilities (such as websockets, HTTPS clients and servers), greatly expanding the toolset within easy reach of the IoT developer.
+Further this comes without the usual licensing or portability/embeddability challenges that face other projects.
+Additional planned collaborative work will further expand on these capabilities to the benefit of our shared communities.
 ### Our Website

 Visit our [official website](https://nanomq.io/) to have a good grasp on NanoMQ MQTT broker and see how it can be applied in current industries.